ATM Machine Robbery is a convenient source of cash for an armed robber.

 Who Are the Robbers?

 Bank ATM robbers are usually males under 25 years of age and most work alone.
 ATM robbers usually position themselves nearby (50 feet) waiting for a victim to approach and withdraw cash.
-Half of the ATM robberies occur after the cash withdrawal.
+Half of ATM robberies occur after the cash withdrawal.

 Many ATM robbery victims are women and were alone when robbed.
 Most claim that they never saw the robber coming.
 Most ATM robbers used a gun or claimed to have a concealed weapon when confronting the victim and demanding their cash.